– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 14. Give them a little something extra.

-As a rule, freelancers should not work for free but there are a couple of exceptions.
-If you’re just starting out or want to keep anchor clients, you could hook them up with a discounted price or doing some free work.
-If you have a couple of minutes to help them out with a project, it could be beneficial in the long-term.
+As a rule, Realtors should not work for free but there are a couple of exceptions.
+If you have a couple of minutes to help them out with a question or need, it could be beneficial in the long-term.

 15. Make it easy for them to refer.